 Our faculty and staff are carefully selected professional educators, solo artists, composers and conductors.
 Guest soloists and clinicians are on campus for Master Classes, workshops, and concerts on dates to be announced.

-Scott Dunn, Conductor of Symphonic Band, Wind Ensemble
+David Soto Conductor of Symphonic Band, Wind Ensemble

 BM in Music Education from Rutgers University’s Mason Gross School of the Arts and his MM in Trombone and Wind Conducting from the Cincinnati Conservatory of Music.
 Music Director and Conductor of the Long Island Youth Orchestra and Adjunct Professor at Adelphi University, where he conducts the Concert Band.
 Director of Bands at Baldwin High School since 2007.
 Overseeing a comprehensive program, Mr. Dunn co-conducts the Concert Band, Symphony Band, Wind Symphony, and Jazz Ensemble.

-Kyle English, Conductor of Choirs
+Kyle English Conductor of Choirs

-Tom Christensen, Conductor of Jazz Ensembles & Jazz Combos, Improvisation
+Tom Christensen Conductor of Jazz Ensembles & Jazz Combos, Improvisation

-Ana Laura Gonzales, Flute, Flute Ensemble
+Ana Laura Gonzalez Flute, Flute Ensemble

 Ana holds a DMA from the University of Arizona, a MM from Ohio University, and a BM from the National Conservatory of Buenos Aires.
 She currently serves as Artist-in Residence of Flute at Hartwick College and SUNY Oneonta.
 An active artist with performances throughout the US and Argentina.

-Ilze Brink-Button, French Horn
+Ilze Brink-Button French Horn

 Steven earned a Masters Degree in Music Education from the Crane School of Music at SUNY Potsdam and a Bachelor of Arts Degree in trombone performance and Music Education from the Ithaca College School of Music.
 He has been teaching in the public school setting for the last 28 years including a teaching position at the South African College Schools (SACS) in Cape Town, South Africa, and schools in New York State.
 Steve has been awarded National Board Certification by the National Board for Professional Teaching Standards and has served as Adjunct Faculty at Hamilton College and Colgate University.

-Sonya Williams, Violin, Viola
+Sonya Stith-Williams Violin, Viola

 Sonya is currently the assistant concertmaster of Symphoria.
 She has played with the Syracuse Symphony, the Buffalo Philharmonic, and many other orchestras in the region and is also active in chamber music performances and recitals throughout the Syracuse area.
-She received her BM and MM from the Eastman School of Music and is also faculty at Le Moyne College.
+She received her BM and MM from the Eastman School of Music and is also on faculty at Le Moyne College.

-Dr. Joanna Robertson, Cello
+Dr. Joanna Robertson Cello

-Jessica Hart Wilbee, Harp
+Jessica Hart Wilbee Harp

 A graduate of The Eastman School of Music and awarded the Performer’s Certificate for demonstrating outstanding performing ability.
 Jessica has performed with many orchestras, chamber groups, and Music Festivals from all over the New York and Pennsylvania area including Symphoria! in Syracuse, NY, Lancaster Symphony Orchestra in Lancaster, PA, Erie Chamber Orchestra in Erie, PA, Merry-Go-Round Playhouse in Auburn, NY, and the Endless Mountain Music Festival in Wellsboro, PA.

-BM, MM, Eastman School of Music, University of Rochester.
+Ms. Jeon earned a Bachelor of Music Degree and a Master of Music Degree from the Eastman School of Music, University of Rochester.
 As an avid chamber and solo musician, she has performed extensively throughout the US and Europe at venues such as the Grainger Ballroom at Symphony Center, Chicago Cultural Center, the Harris Theatre for Music and Dance, Bennett- Gordon Hall @ Ravinia, Kilbourn Hall, Bargemusic, Spectrum, Roulette, Moulin d’Ande Académie Internationale in France, Tel-Hai International Masterclasses in Israel, the Aspen Music Festival, and the Bowdoin Music Festival.
 She currently resides in New York City as a freelance musician and educator.

 Artist-In-Residence, Colgate University Music Department Faculty, Recording Artist, Vocal Studio at Colgate University, New York City and Syracuse, NY.
 Ms. Pilgrim is known throughout the country for her extensive work with composers, many of whom have written for her.
 She appeared regularly in recital, and as soloist with orchestras, having performed with the Chicago Symphony, New York Philharmonic, Brooklyn Philharmonic, Syracuse Symphony and Clarion Concerts.
 She concertized in Japan, Canada, and Europe and appeared at such festivals as Tanglewood, Marlboro, Monadnock, Ravinia, Saratoga Baroque, and Chatauqua, as well as the International Computer Music Festival.
 She has released over 20 recordings and is one of the three founding members of the Society for New Music.
 She graduated magna cum laude from Hamline University, received a Master of Music from Yale, and studied at the Vienna Academy of Music on a Ditson Fellowship.

-Sean Lowery, Jr.
+Sean Lowery, Jr. Percussion